top of page

 The Emotional and Practical Toll

-Without an LPA, your loved ones must apply to the Court of Protection to make decisions for you.
+Without an LPA, those closest to you must apply to the Court of Protection to make decisions for you.
 This process is slow, costly, and emotionally draining.
 It can take months and is time that families often don’t have.

 And perhaps most painfully, it removes your voice from the conversation.
 Decisions about your health, your home, your finances could all be made without your input.